hassan-anees/hassananees/src/content/posts/book-review-fooled-by-randomness-by-nassim-nicholas-taleb.md

 However, let's say that I have the mental toughness to continue despite no visible results.
 At the 6th month I have a "aha" moment and I am suddenly able to paint like Bob Ross.
 This is known as the **tipping** **point** or a **nonlinear outcome**.
 We see this all throughout nature as well.
 An ice cube will not melt at 29°F, 30°F, or 31°F, but at 32°F (0°C).

 Nonlinear outcomes are difficult to comprehend because small changes can lead to disproportionate results.
 We like linear outcomes because of their predictable nature and ease of understanding.
 Anything that is easier to understand is using **availability bias**.
 A natural human tendency to over weigh the importance of information that comes to us more easily.
-We can interpret this inversely too, meaning that we **undervalue** nonlinear outcomes, both in its occurrence and consequence (this sentence really needs to embedd rare event).

-### Rare Events

-Our emotional circuitry is tailored to understanding
+In similar fashion, Nassim Taleb says we both undervalue and misunderstand nonlinear outcomes.
+This leads us either blindly ignoring rare events or being ill prepared for them.

 ### Making an Impression